Suman991/Fire-predictor/README.md

 ## Future Enhancements
 - Improve the UI for better user experience.
 - Implement additional ML models for comparison.
-- Deploy the application using cloud services (AWS, Heroku, etc.).

 ---
 ## Author